-INQS 125 The Genius of East Asia: An Introduction to the Cultures of China, Korea and Japan - An introduction to the philosophical foundations of East Asian culture and examines the cultural highlights of the three major civilizations in East Asia: China, Korea and Japan.
+INQS 125 Genius of East Asian Civilization - An Introduction to the philosophical foundations of East Asian culture and examines the cultural highlights of the three major civilizations in East Asia: China, Korea and Japan.
 Examine the visual arts, music and literature of these three civilizations.
-All works will be read in English translation and no background in an Asian language is required.
+All works will be read in English translation and no background in an Asian Language is required.
 4 credits.